Multicell experiments for marginal treatment effect estimation of digital ads: Setting

 The MTE can be interpreted as the expected treatment effect at a particular (marginal) realization of the unobservable $U = u$.
 One of the benefits of this function is that, as shown, for example, in \cite{hv2005}, it can be used to obtain most treatment effect parameters of interest, such as the average treatment effect (ATE).

-Assuming that the cost function $\kappa(\cdot)$ is continuous, then by the extreme value theorem the function being optimized in (\ref{eq:dec_problem3}) achieves its maximum in the interval $[0,1]$; thus, this maximum can be either zero or one.
-However, for the advertiser to be able to find the maximum it is necessary that the MTE function is known.\footnote{The formulation of the optimization problem in terms of the MTE function, as shown in equation (\ref{eq:dec_problem3}), is not novel.
+Assuming that the cost function $\kappa(\cdot)$ is continuous, then by the extreme value theorem the function being optimized in (\ref{eq:dec_problem3}) achieves its maximum in the interval $[0,1]$.
+However, the MTE function must be known for the advertiser to find the maximum.\footnote{The formulation of the optimization problem in terms of the MTE function, as shown in equation (\ref{eq:dec_problem3}), is not novel.
 It is analogous to how \cite{chv2010} defined their policy relevant treatment effect (PRTE) function and to Theorem 1 from \cite{su2020}, which represents the social welfare function in terms of the MTE function and generalizes a result from \cite{kt2018} by endogenizing treatment.
 Unlike these studies, however, our objective function corresponds to profits, not to measures of welfare.}

-Our specification of the $\kappa(\cdot)$ function enables us to perform budget optimization.
-To see this, notice that the solution to this optimization problem, $\nu^*$, can be used to determine the firm's optimal budget for advertising, which is $\kappa(\nu^*)$.
-It can also accommodate an exogenous budget by adding a constraint that $\kappa(\nu)$ must not exceed.
+With a solution to this optimization problem in hand, $\phi^*$, we can determine the firm's optimal budget for advertising as $\kappa(\phi^*)$.
+Our specification for the decision problem can also accommodate an exogenous budget by adding a constraint that $\kappa(\phi)$ must not exceed.

 Importantly, the object the firm requires to solve their decision problem is the MTE function itself---this function is the object we aim to estimate.
 In turn, the ATT, which we can recover from data collected from the experimental design outlined earlier, is insufficient for the firm to make this decision.

-In addition, knowing the MTE function allows the firm to set the optimal budget for \textit{any} cost function $\kappa(\cdot)$ associated with the target audience.
-This can make recovering the MTE function preferable to directly optimizing the budget over experimental cells, conditional on a cost function, even when this is the sole object the firm cares about.
-This is especially relevant in the context of online advertising because the cost of exposing users to ads, $\kappa(\cdot)$, is constantly changing as a result, for example, of modifications to the reserve prices of the auctions used to allocate user impressions.